 It's hard to get a completely silent treadmill — usually anybody downstairs or next door to you will hear the sound of your footfalls, if not the treadmill's motors.
 With that said, the Bowflex BXT216 is the quietest treadmill we evaluated.
-If you're looking for a treadmill that offers the least disturbance to your neighbors or family or just has the most cushioning for your own benefit, this is it.
+If you're looking for a treadmill that offers the little-to-no disturbance to your neighbors or family or has the most cushioning for your benefit, this is it.

 What we like about it

 Bowflex uses a proprietary Comfort Tech deck cushioning system to soften both the sound and feel of your footfalls on the BXT216.
-Although almost every treadmill on the market has some sort of cushioning, this is the model that we see praised over and over again for how quiet it is.

 The JRNY app offers iFit-like interactive training options, including virtual coaching.
 It does require a subscription, but you can try a 2-month trial for free when you buy the treadmill.